TUIASI-AC-IoT/proiectrcp2025-biteater/README.md

 The project utilizes the **Sliding Window Protocol** specifically implemented as **Selective Repeat**.

-* **Selective Repeat:** Only lost or corrupted packets are retransmitte, not the entire window.
+* **Selective Repeat:** Only lost or corrupted packets are retransmitted, not the entire window.
 * **Settings:** Parameters like the **window size** and **Timeout** interval are configurable via the Server UI.

 ---